BurntSushi/rebar/engines/rust/regex-automata/README.md

 regex engine.
 * `meta` - A meta regex engine that combines many other regex engines together (along with prefilters) in order to execute searches as quickly as possible.
+Generally this shouldn't be used as this is what the `rust/regex` runner program uses.
 * `nfa` - This is not actually a regex engine and only supports the `compile` benchmark model.
 This simply measures how long it takes to build a Thompson NFA from a regex's high-level intermediate representation (HIR).